Conartisttt/NoSQL-Social-Network-API/README.md

 [Credits](#credits)

 ## Description
 This application is meant to be the back end for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.

-You can a walkthrough for this application [here](https://drive.google.com/file/d/1Idmrbq83UIlsUOvAxT_Nnk_Gt-ZgV1qJ/view)
+You can find a walkthrough for this application [here](https://drive.google.com/file/d/1Idmrbq83UIlsUOvAxT_Nnk_Gt-ZgV1qJ/view)

 ## Technologies Used